-Although you can’t control aging, you can address your physical activity, home environment, vision and medications in an effort to be safer.
+Although you can’t control aging, you can address your physical activity, home environment, vision and medications in an effort to be safer and reduce balance issues.
 Here is what Martin, who has more than 30 years in the trauma field, says about fall prevention.

 Walking is great cardio exercise, but other movements specifically focused on balance and strength need to be incorporated into one’s routine.
-These exercises can make a big difference in keeping you steady on your feet, she said.
+These exercises can make a big difference reducing balance issues, she said.
 And they can be done at home — or join a class.
 But make sure you consult with your doctor before starting any exercise regimen.

 “You don’t have to exercise like you did when you were young; you don’t have to go for a run,” Martin said.
 “But don’t be scared to exercise.
 Getting into the water is a great, no-impact way to move, and there are lots of classes offered through recreation centers and UCHealth.”